 The ecological characteristics of the northern Basin, along with smaller environmental water holdings compared to the southern connected Basin, mean that there are fewer opportunities to coordinate environmental watering actions in the north.
 Nevertheless, coordinated watering actions to provide benefits for northern rivers are possible and have been undertaken, in particular in response to deteriorating conditions in recent years.
-Benefits of using environmental water holdings from the CEWH and Basin state governments have been supported by protecting these holdings on their way through the system.
+Benefits of using environmental water holdings from the CEWH and Basin state governments have been supported by protecting these holdings on their way through the system using mechanisms established in WRPs.
+Northern Basin environmental watering will be coordinated through the recently established Northern Basin Environmental Watering Group.